The Ocean Trench, the Blowholes, and the Silence: A Week in Samoa

 Lalomanu Beach — consistently rated the most beautiful in the South Pacific — is a 40-minute drive from To Sua.
 A long curve of white sand backed by coconut palms with views of the Nu'utele Islands offshore.

-I'd booked a traditional beach fale at Taufua Beach Fales.
-120 WST ($44) per person including dinner and breakfast.
+Book a traditional beach fale at Taufua Beach Fales — 120 WST ($44) per person including dinner and breakfast.
 The fale is a wooden platform with a thatched roof, a mattress, a mosquito net, and no walls.

 No walls.
-The ocean breeze comes through.
+The ocean breeze comes straight through.
 The sound of waves is constant.
-At night, lying under the net, I could see stars through the gaps in the thatch.
+At night, lying under the net, you can see stars through the gaps in the thatch.

-Dinner was served on the sand: grilled fish caught that afternoon, coconut cream vegetables, taro, breadfruit, and the sweetest pineapple I've eaten outside of a childhood memory.
+Dinner is served on the sand: grilled fish caught that afternoon, coconut cream vegetables, taro, breadfruit, and pineapple sweeter than seems possible.
 Everyone eats together — guests and staff — sitting on mats.
 There's no menu because there are no choices.
 You eat what the ocean and the garden provided.

 Piula Cave Pool